 These island people cook their meat in so many different ways.
 But most of the times, their meats are marinated in herbs and spices and cooked like a stew or curry.
 Sometimes they brown the chicken using sugar in the beginning.
 Sometimes it’s coconut based.
 And sometimes it’s loaded with other veggies.
 Here I am going to introduce you to the simplest form of making curried chicken.
 All you need is some good curry powder and that amazing Green seasoning.

-- Chicken – You can use whole cut up chicken or any bone in skinless chicken.
+- Chicken – I sometimes use whole cut up chicken, but any bone-in skinless chicken works for this curry.

 - Onion